HEASARC/heasarc-tutorials/tutorials/mission_specific_analyses/nustar/data-analysis-nustar.md

 assert out.returncode == 0
 ```

-listing the content of the output directory `60001110002_p/lc`, we see that the task has created both source and background light curves (`nu60001110002A01_sr.lc` and `nu60001110002A01_bk.lc`), along with corresponding spectra.
+If we look at the whole contents of the output directory `60001110002_p/lc`, we see that the task has created both source and background light curves (`nu60001110002A01_sr.lc` and `nu60001110002A01_bk.lc`), along with corresponding spectra.

 The task also generates `.flc` file, which contains the background-subtracted light curves.